The evolution of a safety culture in the oil and gas industry is a cautionary tale best defined by the phrase: “we can always do better.”

-From hazardous recovery techniques to improper storage and handling, deaths and injuries were an accepted commodity and rarely recorded.
+From hazardous recovery techniques to improper storage and handling, deaths and injuries were an accepted commodity that were rarely recorded.
+According to the American Oil and Gas Historical Society, most oil wells were dug or chiseled by hand.
 In some producing areas, experience was judged by the number of fingers still attached.

 Oil’s Golden Age: 1900s-1960’s